microsoft/onnxruntime/BUILD.md

 CONTAINER ID        IMAGE                                COMMAND             CREATED             STATUS              PORTS               NAMES
 5a796e98db05        quay.io/pypa/manylinux2014_aarch64   "/bin/bash"         3 minutes ago       Up 3 minutes                            affectionate_cannon
 ```
 You'll see the docker instance id is: 5a796e98db05.
-Then run
+Then please use the following command to export the root filesystem as the sysroot for future use.

 ```bash
 docker export 5a796e98db05 -o manylinux2014_aarch64.tar